mohanedy/go-router-example-with-type-safe-routes/README.md

 We have fixed the first issue, so the compiler will detect any misspelling in the route names or paths.
 However, we still face the second issue, which is passing the recipe object and the callback function as a map in the extra data.
 This means that we can provide the wrong data and the compiler won’t warn us.

-To solve this problem lets wrap the recipe object and the callback function in a `RecipeDetailsArgs` class as follows:
+To solve this problem let's wrap the recipe object and the callback function in a `RecipeDetailsArgs` class as follows:

 ```dart
 class RecipeDetailsArgs {